Your Section 21 notice needs checking: prescribed information included the scheme details

 How the checker uses this point: The checker clears this component individually, then looks at the remaining deposit-information elements.

-Why it matters legally: The prescribed information is not just a label.
+Why it matters legally: The prescribed information is more than a label.
 It needs the scheme details so the tenant can identify the scheme and understand the dispute route.

 What could change the answer: The answer can change if the landlord can prove an earlier protection date, an earlier service date for prescribed information, or a proper return of the deposit before service.
 If the paperwork is incomplete, the underlying scheme record often changes the analysis.